mikeraab/docker001/Participant-Guide.md

        - db_data:/var/lib/mysql
  ```

+The host volume is listed first, then the container volume, separated by a colon.
+This binds any data written in the specified container volume path to the host volume.
+When the container is stopped and rerun on the same host, it will pull any existing data from the host volume.

 *Now you know the magic that we will now explore.*

 **Complete the Wordpress setup and create blog post.**